The Possession

-The Possession is a 2012 American supernatural horror film directed by Ole Bornedal and produced by Sam Raimi, Robert Tapert, and J. R. Young, and written by Juliet Snowden and Stiles White.
+The Possession is a 2012 American supernatural horror film directed by Ole Bornedal, written by Juliet Snowden and Stiles White, and produced by Sam Raimi, Robert Tapert, and J. R. Young.
 It stars Jeffrey Dean Morgan, Kyra Sedgwick, Natasha Calis, Grant Show, Madison Davenport, and Matisyahu.
+The story, based on the 2004 Los Angeles Times article "A Jinx in a Box?" by Leslie Gornstein, is about the allegedly haunted dybbuk box.

 The film was shot in 2011.
 Parts of the film were filmed at a former mental institution, Riverview Hospital in Coquitlam, British Columbia.
-The story is based on the allegedly haunted dybbuk box.
-Bornedal cited films like The Exorcist as an inspiration, praising their subtlety.
+Bornedal cited films such as The Exorcist as an inspiration, praising their subtlety.

-It was released in the US on August 31, 2012, with the film premiering at the Film4 FrightFest and received mixed reviews from film critics, however audience reception has been positive.
+It was released in the United States on August 31, 2012, with the film premiering at the Film4 FrightFest and received mixed reviews from film critics, while audience reception has been positive.

 Plot

-A middle-aged woman stands in her living room looking at an old wooden box with Hebrew writing on it as it whispers and hums a Polish phrase saying "Zjem twoje serce" which means "I will eat your heart" (The box comes from interwar Poland).
+A middle-aged woman stands in her living room looking at an old wooden box with Hebrew writing on it as it whispers and hums a Polish phrase, "Zjem twoje serce", which means "I will eat your heart".
+(The box is later said to originate from a Jewish Polish village in the 1920s–30s.)
 The woman prepares to destroy the box with a hammer, but she begins to shake uncontrollably.
-Unable to move, the left side of her face begins to droop and she is knocked to the floor by an unseen attacker, and the force throws her violently around the room.
-Her son arrives and finds his mother unconscious on the floor.
+As she is unable to move, the left side of her face begins to droop and she is knocked to the floor by an unseen attacker, and the force throws her violently around the room.
+Her son arrives and finds his mother unconscious.

-Basketball coach Clyde Brenek (Jeffrey Dean Morgan) and his wife Stephanie Brenek (Kyra Sedgwick) are finishing up their divorce to go their separate ways.
-Their daughters – 10-year-old Emily "Em" (Natasha Calis) and teenage Hannah (Madison Davenport) – help Clyde settle into his new home during the weekend.
-At a yard sale, Em discovers a box, the same one from the middle-aged woman’s living room.
-While holding the box, Em looks into a window of the woman’s home and sees her lying in bed, now wrapped in bandages, and being attended to by a nurse.
+Basketball coach Clyde Brenek and his wife Stephanie are finishing up their divorce to go their separate ways.
+Their daughters 10-year-old Emily "Em" and teenage Hannah, help Clyde settle into his new home during the weekend.
+At a yard sale, Em discovers a box, the same one from the middle-aged woman's living room.
+While holding the box, Em looks into a window of the woman's home and sees her lying in bed, now wrapped in bandages, and being attended to by a nurse.
 The woman looks out to see Em holding the box and screams in horror, startling Em.
 Clyde buys the box for her, and they later find that there seems to be no way to open it.
 That night, she hears whispering coming from the box.
 She is able to open it, and finds a tooth, a dead moth, a wooden figurine, and a ring, which she begins to wear.
 Em becomes solitary, and her behavior becomes increasingly disturbing, even becoming possessive over the box.
 At school, she violently attacks a classmate when he takes her box, resulting in a meeting with Clyde, Stephanie, the principal, and her teacher.
 Em's teacher recommends that she spend time away from the box, so it is left in the classroom.
 That night, curious about the mysterious noises from the box, the teacher tries to open it, but a malevolent force violently throws her out a window, murdering her.